Avoid Salesforce Implementation Mistakes with These Top Tips

 Improper Salesforce implementation can rob you of its many benefits.
-Companies that adopt a CRM like Salesforce have improved sales by almost 30%.
-And conversion rates with similar CRMs can increase by up to 300%, according to IBM.
+Companies that adopt a CRM like Salesforce have improved sales by almost 30%

 To reap such benefits, pay attention to these Salesforce implementation and maintenance tips.